 “It’s terrific news, as a parent and pediatrician, that our kids can be vaccinated,” Dr. Williams says.
 “Although severe COVID-19 is rare in young kids, it does happen, and the vaccine will protect them.
 Young people can also spread COVID-19 to vulnerable family members, and we know that the vaccine is extremely effective at preventing this.”

 Most children experience mild illness from COVID-19 or are asymptomatic.
-But severe illness, hospitalization, and death are possible.
-Dr. Williams says more than 15,000 children have been hospitalized from COVID-19 in the past year.
-More than 300 children have died.
-Those numbers are greater than the number of hospitalizations and deaths from seasonal flu.
+But a severe illness, hospitalization, and death are possible.
+The numbers of hospitalizations and deaths from COVID-19 among children are greater than the number of hospitalizations and deaths from seasonal flu.

 Some children who have had COVID-19 have developed a condition known as Multisystem Inflammatory Syndrome in Children (MIS-C).
 MIS-C is a rare but serious condition that can affect different body parts and cause serious symptoms.

 Other children who have had COVID-19 have experienced long-term symptoms.

 “While most children who are infected with SARS-CoV-2 have mild disease, some kids have a severe disease such as MIS-C, long-term symptoms consistent with long COVID, or require monitoring by a cardiologist for effects on the heart prior to returning to sports,” says Megan Freeman, MD, PhD, fellow, Pediatric Infectious Diseases, UPMC Children’s Hospital of Pittsburgh.
 “Vaccination can help protect the individual and the community as well.”

 Editor's Note: This video was originally published on , and was last reviewed on .